 “Another possibility is that COVID is still with us, that we never achieve full herd immunity, but infection with COVID becomes more like infection with influenza,” Dr. Goldman says.

 “We may eventually have both a flu season and a COVID season, probably at about the same time.
 You may eventually get both a yearly flu shot and a yearly COVID shot.
 Eventually, COVID may become ‘just the flu’ and we will not need the masks, the social distancing, the high rates of hospitalization, and the deaths.”

-Vaccination is likely to get us to COVID-19, Dr. Goldman says.
+Vaccination is likely to get us to herd immunity for COVID-19, Dr. Goldman says.
 Until it does, it is important to keep wearing masks, social distancing, and protecting anyone who is at high risk for COVID-19.

 For more information on COVID-19, visit UPMC.com/COVID19.

 Editor's Note: This article was originally published on , and was last reviewed on .

 Association for Professionals in Infection Control and Epidemiology, Herd Immunity. https://apic.org/monthly_alerts/herd-immunity/